 2. Pasta Cacio e Pepe

 Another pasta dish that ranks high on flavour and wins points for simplicity is Pasta Cacio e Pepe.
 Translating to “Pasta with cheese and pepper,” the name is spot on – the only ingredients in this dish are spaghetti, cheese, butter, and pepper.
 What more do you need in life?
-The fabulous sting of Pecorino cheese balances perfectly with the bite of black pepper and this dish allows the flavors in the pasta to really shine.
+The fabulous string of Pecorino cheese balances perfectly with the bite of black pepper and this dish allows the flavors in the pasta to really shine.

 3. Carciofi alla Giudìa